 Almond milk can be sweetened or unsweetened.
 If you opt for the unsweetened almond milk, you should know that a cup gives you 30-35 calories, 2.5g fat, 1g protein, and 1-2g carbohydrates.

 Cows milk, on the other hand, had more than double the calories, fats, carbohydrates, and proteins found in almond milk.
-Therefore, if you need motivation for joining the vegan bandwagon, for example, weight loss, then almond milk could be the best move you make.
+Another great reason for switching to vegan options.

 Besides the low calories, almond milk is also rich in vitamin E and antioxidants to protect your body from disease-causing chemicals called free radicals.

 Even though soy milk and almond milk were the staples among vegans for the longest time, coconut milk is now gaining traction among vegans from different parts of the world.

 Coconut milk, like almond milk, can be drunk straight from the glass thanks to its deliciousness and the richness of flavor.